matteo65/zci65/README.md

 8.	**Mean of All Adjacent Byte Pairs**: This test computes the mean value of every pair of adjacent bytes, providing insight into how consecutive byte values are related.
 For a file with a truly random byte distribution, the expected average should approach 32767.5, which is the midpoint of the possible 16-bit range.
 Deviations from this expected average can indicate non-random patterns or structured data, helping to assess the file's randomness level.
 9.	**Number of Collisions of 4-Byte Sequences**: This test analyzes the file by dividing it into 4-byte sequences and counting how many times each sequence appears (collisions).
 Each 4-byte sequence is treated as a unique 32-bit value, with possible values ranging from 0 to 2<sup>32</sup>-1.
 For a file with a completely random byte distribution, the expected number of collisions can be estimated using the **birthday problem** analogy. ​This test helps evaluate the randomness of the file.
 A number of collisions significantly different from the expected number could indicate non-random patterns or redundancy in the data, while a number of collisions close to the expected value suggests a higher degree of randomness.

-The following tables show the values ​​of the above mentioned indices calculated by analyzing 1,000 output arrays produced from 1 input array with 1,000,000 random keys by the zci65 and salsa20 algorithms.
+The following tables show the values ​​of the above mentioned indices calculated by analyzing 1,000 enchiper outputs arrays produced from 1 input array with 1,000,000 random keys by the zci65 and salsa20 algorithms.
 As a benchmark, the same indices were calculated on a sample of 1,000,000 random arrays.
 For more information about test see: https://github.com/matteo65/VisualRT